tooevangelist/paysuper-docs/content/docs/payments/integration.md

 # Payment initialization on the server-side
 ***

-НАПИСАТЬ ОПИСАНИЕ ЭТОГО ПОДХОДА
+The server-side payment initialization makes it possible to integrate a Checkout Form into your website or game client using PaySuper API.

-If your sales use cases are not filled, use the [client-side payment initialization](/docs/payments/sdk-integration/) with PaySuper JS SDK instead.
+You can use PaySuper JS SDK for the [client-side payment initialization](/docs/payments/sdk-integration/) to integrate a Checkout Form into your website only on the client-side.

 ***